 For them, exercise can include jogging with you or running by your side while you ride a bicycle.

 In general, the Golden Retriever breed is known for having happy and healthy specimens that live a productive and generally a long life.

-But, as with any other breed, there are certain health issues that are characteristic for Golden Retrievers.
+But, as with any other breed, certain health issues are characteristic of Golden Retrievers.